CancerRxGene/gdsctools/doc/source/index.rst

-If you want to have a go, please download this :download:`IC50 example <../../share/data/test_IC50.csv>`.
+If you want to have a go, please download this :download:`IC50 example <../../share/data/test_IC50.csv>`, which is required as an input.

-See :ref:`standalone` for more details about the standalone application.
+.. seealso:: See :ref:`standalone` for more details about the
+    standalone application.

 Contents